epfl-ada/ada-2024-project-arabsdatascientists2024/README2.md

 * "all-MiniLM-L6-v2" model : (after webscrapping actors biographies we stated earlier) We used this transformer-based sentence embedding model known for its efficiency and strong performance to convert both our curated reference phrases and each actor’s biography into high-dimensional embedding vectors.
 We chose some categories and wrote their corresponding phrase embeddings and then computed cosine similarities between the biography embedding and each category’s representative phrase embeddings to quantify their semantic alignment.

+**Regression:** Linear, Saturated, Regularized and GBR (Gradient Boost regression)

+* Linear Regression with smf : linear regression was very helpful to determine which features were significant.
+By looking at the summary of the regression we could identify the features with p-values < 5%, which had the most impact on the score.
+It also allowed us to identify the features that we were going to use in the saturated regression.
+We ended this regression with plot showing confidence intervals for each feature to make sure they were far from 0.
+* Saturated Regression : we employed saturated regression, to include interaction terms between the significant features.
+This approach was particularly valuable for the CelebA dataset, where combinations of features often played a significant role in shaping success.
+For example, the interaction between "Pale Skin" and "Rosy Cheeks" revealed a synergistic effect that boosted scores, even though these traits had limited individual impact.
+On the other hand, it didin’t provide much for the social background attributes.
+* Regularized Regression Lasso & Ridge : To handle the high dimensionality of celebA we also tested regularized regression.
+Lasso regression was particularly restrictive in feature selection.
+It shrinked all our coefficients to zero except for 3 : “Gray hair”, “Attractive” and “Big lips”.
+On the other hand Ridge was less severe but it impacted large coefficients, to ensure that no individual feature disproportionately influenced the results.
+The features found with Lasso were top 3 in Ridge, and consistent with the 2 previous regressions.
+* Gradient Boost Regression : This method helped us see which features were best for predicting our score.
+For instance, GBR confirmed the importance of traits like "Bald" and "Gray Hair," which were also identified by all the other techniques as significant predictors.
+SHAP values visualization gave us insights into which traits drove success to further confirm our results.

 **Clustering Models:** K-means, K-modes and GMM (Gaussian Mixture Models)

 * K-means & K-modes : First, for the data containing only categorical features, we utilized K-modes, an algorithm specifically designed to cluster categorical data.
 To determine a suitable number of clusters, we employed the "elbow method," which involves running the clustering with varying numbers of clusters (K) and examining the resulting cost function or silhouette scores, we identified an optimal K (K=2) and performed K-modes.
 For the dataset that included continuous features, we scaled the data using StandardScaler and applied K-means.
 We then evaluated how well each cluster differentiated actors in terms of `Score_PCA_2_scaled` and other features.
 Visualizations then helped interpret the clusters by comparing distributions of attributes and seeing how each cluster performed relative to the chosen success metric.